Duluth, Georgia: Tourism

-Downtown Duluth boasts a thriving business district; There are many shops and dining choices to choose from.
-Every year the city hosts an annual Fall Festival on the last weekend of every September, which is held in the town center.
+The city hosts an annual Fall Festival on the last weekend of every September, which is held in the town center.
 The Southeastern Railway Museum is located in Duluth, and is Georgia's official transportation museum.

+Attractions

+Duluth's downtown area is home to a variety of attractions that add to its vibrant atmosphere.
+The Red Clay Theater stands out as a premier performing arts venue with exceptional acoustics, hosting a range of live performances.
+Families can enjoy the playful fountain, providing a refreshing spot for kids to have fun.
+These attractions and more collectively contribute to the charm and allure of downtown Duluth, offering a mix of arts, dining, and family-friendly experiences.

 Sports

 The Atlanta Gladiators, formerly the Gwinnett Gladiators, of the ECHL, a professional minor league ice hockey team, plays in the Gas South Arena, which opened in 2003 in an unincorporated area of Gwinnett County with a Duluth zip code.
 The Sugarloaf Country Club golf course hosted the AT&T Classic, a PGA Tour golf tournament from 1997 to 2008.
 The club currently hosts the Greater Gwinnett Championship, a Champions Tour golf tournament that initiated in 2013.

 Duluth is also home of the Georgia Swarm of the National Lacrosse League since 2016 and shares the Gas South Arena with the Gladiators.

-Unincorporated Gwinnett County is home to the Berkeley Hills Country Club, Gwinnett Chamber of Commerce, Partnership Gwinnett and the 1818 Club, a private dining club.